Founder + Chairman

 Keel Hunt is a Nashville native and a graduate of Middle Tennessee State University.
 He received his master’s degree from the Medill School of Journalism at Northwestern University and attended the senior executive program of the Kennedy School of Government at Harvard.
+He is currently promoting the release of his second critically-acclaimed book, Crossing the Aisle.

 In his early career, Keel was an editorial writer, Washington correspondent, and City Editor of the The Tennessean newspaper in Nashville.
 Keel was research director and speechwriter for Lamar Alexander’s successful 1978 campaign for Governor of Tennessee.
 He was appointed Special Assistant to Governor Alexander, whom he served as coordinator of the Governor’s Policy Group.